createcandle/install-scripts/README.md

 ```

-### Creating the disk image from an SD card
+### Creating the disk image from an SD card on Mac OS

-MAC OS
 Note: in this example the SD card is at /dev/disk4, but it could be a different address!

 ```